What Is Asset Protection? Is It Legal?

-- The truth about asset protection and myths of asset protection
+- The truth (and myths) about asset protection

 - Who needs asset protection